-House to vote on revoking Trump's emergency order for wall
+House poised to reject Pres.
+Trump's emergency order for wall

-WASHINGTON (AP) — President Donald Trump's allies in the House say they are confident of minimal GOP defections Tuesday on a vote to roll back his declaration of a national emergency to siphon billions of dollars from the military to fund his proposed wall along the U.S.-Mexico border.
+WASHINGTON (AP) — Democrats were poised Tuesday to ram legislation through the House blocking President Donald Trump from steering billions of extra dollars to his Southwest border wall, as top Republicans worked to keep GOP defections low enough to ensure that his inevitable veto would stand.

-The Democratic-controlled chamber is expected to approve the measure and send it to the Republican-held Senate, where it would take only a handful of GOP defections to pass.
-The legislation would revoke Trump's executive order declaring an emergency so he could use other federal funding to pay for his wall.
+The House chamber is expected to approve the measure and send it to the Republican-held Senate, where it would take only a handful of GOP defections to pass.
+The legislation would revoke Trump's executive order declaring an emergency so he could siphon billions of dollars from the military to fund his proposed wall along the U.S.-Mexico border.

 With three Senate Republicans saying they will support the legislation, only one more was needed to vote with all the Democrats to pass the measure and send it to Trump.

 Trump is sure to prevail in the end since he could use his first-ever veto to kill the measure, but the White House is seeking to minimize defections among the president's GOP allies to avoid embarrassment.
+The administration issued a formal veto threat Tuesday ahead of the House vote, ramping up pressure on Republicans to hold the line.

 "When you see the vote today there will be nowhere near the votes to override a veto," said House GOP Whip Steve Scalise, R-La.